tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Amazon Lex is an AWS service that allows developers to create conversational interfaces powered by the same deep learning technologies like Alexa.

-* Uses automatic speech recognition to convert speech to text and natural language understanding to recognize the intent of the text.
+* It uses automatic speech recognition to convert speech to text, and natural language understanding to recognize the intent of the text.

-* Encapsulates all the complexity of deep learning algorithms, no coding is needed to start using it.
+* It encapsulates all the complexity of deep learning algorithms; no coding is needed to start using it.

-* Allows integration with third-party applications, AWS services, and your code via AWS Lambda.
+* It allows integration with third-party applications, AWS services, and your code via AWS Lambda.

-* Getting started with Amazon Lex is quite easy, it is just a four-step process.
+* Getting started with Amazon Lex is quite easy–it is just a four-step process.

-  1. Create a bot and configure it so it can understand the user's goals/intent.
+  1. Create a bot and configure it to understand the user's goals/intent.

   2. Test the bot on the Amazon Lex console.
 Make sure it engages in conversation with the user.